DS-project-2025-team/ds-project-2025/docs/final_report/parts/scalability/optimizations.typ

 For further optimization, we could run the computation within each task in parallel.
 This is not implementend in our prototype.

+=== Reindexing sparse variables

+By sorting the indexes of variables and relabeling variables like $(x_100,x_6,x_8)|->(x_3,x_1,x_2)$ we can duplicate checks that only differ in variables not in the formula.

+This is not implemented in the prototype, since it makes controlling computation time more difficult.
+We appended clauses with large variable indexes to non-satisfiable formulas to adjust computation time, which relies on not implementing the optimization.

 === Task assignment

 Currently, the Leader node assigns new tasks every $d=2$ seconds and splits the full interval into subintervals of length $2^S$ where $S=18$.